qdraw/starsky/documentation/docs/developer-guide/technologies/react/readme.md

 In this project we use Jest to test the typescript code and the React components of the application.

 We currently don't use snapshot testing.

+> We aim to achieve a code line unit test coverage of more than 90%

 ## React Testing Library